SeloSlav/hypercycle/README.md

 ![alt tag](https://gallery.mailchimp.com/d793ae062926c63262e96e99c/images/4367f220-3a28-4ad4-9e9b-f7055f4ed9cd.png)

 # Hypercycle - A Social Network for Custom Clothing Design
 The Hypercycle social network was first launched on December 19, 2014.
 It is truly the labor of my love.
-I hope you will have fun playing around, and perhaps create something totally new as a result.
-More to the point, Hypercycle is a social marketplace for custom product design.
+Hypercycle is a social marketplace for custom product design.
 It is a fun, easy way to create t-shirts and more.
 Hypercycle users can upload their art, share their designs with their friends, and open their own storefronts to sell their creations to the world.

 | ![alt tag](https://github.com/SeloSlav/hypercycle/blob/master/0_-UdxBgUfZaJO7BVm.jpg) | ![alt tag](https://github.com/SeloSlav/hypercycle/blob/master/0_zXyym8mB3cx2Xmzs.jpg) |
 |-----------------------------------------------------------------------------|-----------------------------------------------------------------------------|